How To Learn Tagalog Fast in 5 Steps

-You can also check out Kalyespeak.com – it’s a lovely source of recorded, translated, entertaining conversations.
+You can also check out Kalyespeak – it’s a lovely source of recorded and translated entertaining conversations.
 They haven’t been updated in a long time, but you can go through their archives for a free textbook of really good examples.
-Think of it as a mini, free Assimil course.
+Think of it as a mini free Assimil course.

 There are two awesome print dictionaries for Tagalog.
 One is the little Carl Rubino dictionary, which is supposed to be pretty great for a little dictionary (and contains a lovely pronunciation discussion, though so do your grammar book options).

-One of our readers found a list in the following thesis.
+One of our readers found a list in this thesis.

 Enjoy what you're reading?